My Al Capone Museum | home

 Chicago tribune April 12, 1932.

 Photo circa 1939.
-Renamed the Suburban Hotel .
+The Hawthorne renamed the Suburban Hotel .

 The old Hawthorne hotel in the late 20's becomes The Western, and then The Surburban Hotel in the 30's.
 In it's final years, it becomes The Towne Hotel, owned by Joe Aiuppa when it burns down on February 17,1970.